Different Graphs in Statistics

 - There are three “whole” pizza icons illustrated for March.
-Hence, the total pizzas sold that month is 3 x 100 = 300.
+Hence, the total number of pizzas sold that month is 3 x 100 = 300.

-- It’s clear that January has the highest number of pizzas sold because it has the most number of pizza icons presented in the pictograph.
+- January has the highest number of pizzas sold because it has the most pizza icons in the pictograph.

 Next topic: Limits